geneontology/go-site/metadata/gorefs/README.md

 <a name="goref0000077"/>

-## OSBOLETE Representation of transport of a cellular component as biological process in the Gene Ontology
+## OBSOLETE Representation of transport of a cellular component as biological process in the Gene Ontology

  * id: [GO_REF:0000077](https://github.com/geneontology/go-site/blob/master/metadata/gorefs/goref-0000077.md)
  * year: 2013